Who Is Marilyn Manson?

 Manson announced the release of his subsequent album, Eat Me, Drink Me, in 2005, but it was not released until mid-2007.
 As with his earlier studio efforts, Manson was heavily involved with the writing, coordinating and producing of the record.
 Manson and his former bandmate, Twiggy Ramirez, reunited and delivered the band's seventh album, The High End of Low, in 2009.

 'Born Villain,' 'The Pale Emperor,' 'Heaven Upside Down'

 After founding a record label named Hell, etc., Marilyn Manson released Born Villain in 2012 and The Pale Emperor in 2015.
 The latter album, co-produced with Tyler Bates, earned strong reviews for its focused, blues-tinged sound.

 After teasing the release of new music in late 2016, Marilyn Manson debuted two singles, "We Know Where You F*****g Live" and "Kill4Me," in September 2017.
 The tracks were part of the band's 10th album, Heaven Upside Down, which was praised by critics for building on the promise of the previous studio effort.

-Throughout Manson's career, he has been accused and vilified for being a Satan worshipper, and for following the Church of Satan, of which he is a "reverend."
+Throughout Manson's career, he has been accused and vilified for being a Satan worshipper, and for following the Church of Satan, of which he claimed to be a "reverend."
 His shows have been protested, boycotted and subsequently canceled because of his perceived "dark" views and stage antics.

 Manson was once engaged to actress Rose McGowan.
 He married burlesque dancer Dita Von Teese in late 2005, but they divorced in 2007 amid rumors of the rocker's affair with actress Evan Rachel Wood.
 Manson later was briefly engaged to Wood.